Faced with sluggish beer sales growth, big brewers are launching new hard seltzer brands in 2020 with the hope of tapping into a fast-growing trend.

 Mark Anthony Group, White Claw's owner, declined to comment, though the company provided annual sales volume based on data from IRI, a market research company.
-In 2016, when White Claw was launched, it sold 388,584 24-can cases.
+In 2016, when White Claw was launched, it sold 388,584 24-pack cases.
 The figure grew to 7.3 million cases in 2018 before exploding to 29.1 million cases in 2019, according to the data.

-Diageo PLC also wants to expand its hard seltzer line up to include more brands and markets.
+Diageo PLC also wants to expand its hard seltzer lineup to include more brands and markets.
 The company's line of Smirnoff Seltzer had 4% of the U.S. market in the year ended Jan.
 25, according to Jefferies.

-Smirnoff Seltzer is also on sale in Canada and Diageo plans to launch the product to Europe, Australia and New Zealand in 2020, Krista Kiisk, flavored malt beverages brand director, said in an email.
+Smirnoff Seltzer is also on sale in Canada, and Diageo plans to launch the product to Europe, Australia and New Zealand in 2020, Krista Kiisk, flavored malt beverages brand director, said in an email.

-"We also saw a huge shift in the category over the summer from a 'Better For You' category that originally attracted people interested in consuming less calories and sugar with their beverages, to a category that now also attracts consumers looking for a more fun alternative to beer," Kiisk said.
+"We also saw a huge shift in the category over the summer from a 'Better for You' category that originally attracted people interested in consuming less calories and sugar with their beverages, to a category that now also attracts consumers looking for a more fun alternative to beer," Kiisk said.